Luis Vicente de Velasco: Legacy

 Velasco was honoured by the Spanish for his bravery.
 King Charles III of Spain had a statue of him erected in Meruelo, ordered a navy ship to be named in his honour, and gave his brother Iñigo José de Velasco the title of Marquess of Velasco.

+Four ships of the Spanish Navy have borne the name Velasco in honor of Velasco.